Accelerating Inference for Multilayer Neural Networks with Quantum Computers: Future Work

 \section{Future Work}

-To the best of our knowledge, this was the first paper to implement multi-layer neural networks coherently on a quantum computer, and as such, many important open directions of research remain.
+To the best of our knowledge, this is the first paper to implement multi-layer neural networks coherently on a quantum computer, and as such, many important open directions of research remain.
 Moreover, progress towards achieving a practically passive QRAM is important for realizing the speedups in the first two regimes.
-Additionally, future work can explore classical, quantum inspired, algorithms using the norm-preservation ideas we developed.
-Moreover, exploring the connection between this work and the techniques utilized in scientific computing (e.g., quantum differential equation solvers, finite difference methods, etc~\citep{cao2013quantum, montanaro_quantum_2016, childs_highprecision_2020, berry2022quantum, jennings2024costsolvinglineardifferential, an2024fastforwardingquantumalgorithmslinear, shang2024design, liu2021efficient, liu2023efficient, krovi2023improved, costa2023further,wu2025quantum}) would be interesting.
-Most importantly, we wonder if it is possible to coherently enact sequences of non-linear transformations without an exponentially increasing circuit depth (and with polylogarithmic error-dependence), thereby allowing very deep multi-layer architectures to be quantized, but we suspect that this is provably impossible (at least in general).
-Furthermore, it is conceivable that an approach enacting the non-linear transformations coherently with techniques based on QPE~\cite{mitarai2019quantumanalogdigitalconversion} might be able to enact a sequence of non-linearities without exponentially increasing circuit depth (albeit at the cost of an exponentially worse and exponentially decaying error-dependency).
+Moreover, exploring the connection between this work and the techniques utilized in scientific computing (e.g., quantum differential equation solvers, finite difference methods, etc~\citep{cao2013quantum, montanaro_quantum_2016, childs_highprecision_2020, berry2022quantum, jennings2024costsolvinglineardifferential, an2024fastforwardingquantumalgorithms, shang2024design, liu2021efficient, liu2023efficient, krovi2023improved, costa2023further,wu2025quantum}) would be interesting.
+Most importantly, we wonder if it is possible to coherently enact sequences of non-linear transformations without an exponentially increasing circuit depth (and with polylogarithmic error-dependence), thereby allowing very deep multi-layer architectures to be quantized, but we suspect that this may be provably impossible (at least in general).
+Furthermore, it is conceivable that an approach enacting the non-linear transformations coherently with techniques based on QPE~\citep{mitarai2019quantumanalogdigitalconversion} might be able to enact a sequence of non-linearities without exponentially increasing circuit depth (albeit at the cost of an exponentially worse and exponentially decaying error-dependency).
 Combining such approaches may let quantum computers coherently accelerate architectures with depths of e.g., up to 25.
+Alternatively, one could combine sequences of coherent multi-layer architectural blocks with intermittent tomography to reset the depth cost, in essence fusing the techniques presented in our paper with those used in the prior work.
+It would also be worthwhile to explore accelerating UNet based architectures, as many of our techniques directly apply, and a distilled UNet-based diffusion model could potentially be quite shallow.
+Finally, while this work assumes our networks are trained classically, it would be interesting to explore how the techniques we develop could also be used to help accelerate training.